 Activities

-- Measurable and time-restricted plan elements
+- Activities are measurable and time-restricted plan elements.

 - What timeline will move us most effectively?